rohanb10/Llinder/README.md

 The primary focus of this project was to implement smooth parallax scrolling and make the webpage responsive as well.

-Devices used to test the responsiveness of this webpage:
+Physical devices used to test the responsiveness of this webpage:

 	Mac OSX 10.10.5
 		Screen Size: 13.3 in